rishiparekh/data-viz-challenge/README.md

-# Localytics Data Visualization Challenge
+# Data Cleaning and Visualization Challenge for Synapse

-Have you been itching to try that new data visualization library you saw on Hacker News?
-Do you enjoy data science or frontend development?
-Looking for a weekend project to hone your skills?
-Localytics is hosting a challenge with prizes to help bolster the data visualization community.

-Given some analytics data, you'll create a visualization for BootLoader, a fictional crowdfunding mobile app, to help determine what segment of users would be interested in a new bicycle project.
-Read on for more details, and don't forget to checkout out our promotion site at http://data-viz-challenge.localytics.com
+You have beend given some data in the _data.json_ file, clean the data if necessary and create a visualization to help determine what segment of users would be interested in a new bicycle project.

 ## Your task

-BootLoader is a mobile app that helps people crowdfund their creative projects.
-Anyone with an idea, dream, and 2-minute video can post their project on BootLoader.
-Others then donate money to the project to help bring it to fruition.

-Dennis Ridesalot, a BootLoader user, has a new concept for a 3-speed bicycle made from recycled parts with a $20 price point.
-The BootLoader team wants to send a push notification to their users, prompting them to fund the project.
-However, they don't want to send a message to all of their users--only those who they think would be interested.
+A user has a new concept for a 3-speed bicycle made from recycled parts with a $20 price point.
+He wants to send a push notification to other interested people on the internet, prompting them to fund the project.
+However, he doesn't want to send a message to everyone, only those who they think would be interested.

 That's where you come in.
-You're the resident data expert at BootLoader.
+You're a resident data expert.
 You'd like to create a visualization that helps answer: what kinds of users would be interested in the bicycle project?

-Luckily, you've been collecting analytics data on how your users fund projects.
-You also have software that can send push notification to segments of users, based on attributes like location, age range, gender, and mobile device.
+Luckily, you've been collecting analytics data on who would be interested to fund projects based on attributes like location, age range, gender, and mobile device.

-For example, you can send a push notification to all iOS users in Chicago, IL that says "Deep dish lovers unite!
-Help fund the largest pizza in the world on BootLoader."

 ## The Data